Oh Boy! (TV series): Synopsis

 Good had previously produced Six-Five Special for the BBC Television, but wanted to drop the sport and public-service content from this show and concentrate on the music.
 The BBC would not accept this, so Good resigned.

 ABC Weekend TV allowed Good to make two pilot all-music shows, which were broadcast on the ITV network, 10.50-11.20pm, on Sunday 15 and Sunday 29 June 1958.
 These pilots were successful, so the programme was given an ITV slot on Saturday evenings, from 6.00pm – 6.30pm, in direct competition with 6.5 Special, but starting slightly earlier.

 The hosts were Tony Hall, a jazz record producer and critic, and Jimmy Henney, and the artists covered a broad spectrum of music including ballads, jazz, skiffle and rock and roll.
 The show was broadcast live from the Hackney Empire.

 Each week Oh Boy! featured resident artists plus a selection of special guests.
 The residents included Cuddly Dudley, who sang on 21 shows, Cliff Richard (20 shows), the Drifters (later to become the Shadows) (17 shows), Marty Wilde (17 shows) and the Dallas Boys (10 shows).
 Guests included Billy Fury, Dickie Pride, Tony Sheridan, Shirley Bassey and Lonnie Donegan; with occasional US stars, such as the Inkspots, Conway Twitty and Brenda Lee.
 The solo artists were supported by a specially created house band Lord Rockingham's XI, who went on to have hits in their own right, including a No 1 single "Hoots Mon".
 Performers were also supported by the singing and dancing of the Vernons Girls, the Dallas Boys and Neville Taylor's Cutters.

-Eight episodes were re-broadcast in the US, but only three of the 38 shows (or 40 shows including the two pilots) still exist.
+Eight episodes were re-broadcast in the US in 1959 by the American Broadcasting Company, but only three of the 38 shows (or 40 shows including the two pilots) still exist.
 The last of the original shows was broadcast in the UK on 30 May 1959.
 At the end of that final show, it was announced that the programme was taking a break for the summer but would return on 12 September.
 However, in the event it was a successor series also produced by Good, Boy Meets Girls starring Marty Wilde, which began its run on that date.

 The show was revived in 1979 for the retro rock and roll stars of the day.
 This time the show included Shakin' Stevens, Alvin Stardust, Joe Brown, Lulu, Mr. Lee Grant, Freddie 'Fingers' Lee, Les Gray, Tim Whitnall, Johnny Storm (now performing with the Johnny Storm Band), the Shades and Fumble.
 Joe Brown was the only one of the artists who was performing across the UK in the 1950s to appear on the 1970s Oh Boy! show.
 Alvin Stardust first emerged on the 1950s scene as Shane Fenton and the Fentones.
 The presenter of the show was "GBH", alias of Scottish actor Billy Hartman.

 Following the Oh Boy!
 TV show, a similar series, Let's Rock, was created also by Good.
 The shows were broadcast across Europe and in the US in the early 1980s.